Art Lasky: Movie career

 After retirement from boxing in 1939, Lasky appeared in several movies, often as a boxer or a boxing adviser.
 His work included "The Duke Comes Back" (1937), "The Contender" (1944), and "The Navy Way" (1944).
 In "The Duke Comes Back", he acted as a technical adviser for fight scenes and had a credited role as the character Joe Bronski.
 Based on Lucian Cary's novel The Duke Comes Back, the movie tells the story of an ex-prizefighter who returns to the ring to help his father-in-law who has money problems.
 In "The Navy Way" (1944), he had a credited role as a fighter.
 He had several additional uncredited roles in 1937 in "Nothing Sacred" (1937), and in the Western movie, "Western Gold" (1937).

 In the successful boxing movie, The Crowd Roars(1938), starring Robert Taylor and Maureen O'Sullivan, he appeared in an uncredited role as a second, to the fighter McAvoy.
 The plot involves Robert Taylor as a boxer who boxes a friend of his and kills him in the ring.
 The movie featured nearly twenty mostly uncredited boxers, primarily in background scenes with little or no dialogue.
 Included in the cast were boxer turned actor Maxie Rosenbloom, Panamanian champion Abe Hollandersky with a featured close up, and boxing stand out Jimmy McLarnin.
 McLarnin was perhaps the greatest boxer of the thirties and a multiple world weight class champion in welter and jr. lightweight divisions.

 In one of his later movies, "The Contender" (1944), he worked as a technical adviser for the fight scenes.
 The plot featured Buster Crabbe as a man who rises from the amateur ranks to become a professional boxer and contends for the world heavyweight championship.
 He faces challenges from the temptations of a woman played by Rita Langdon who introduces him to the world of nightclubs, late hours and drinking, and turns him from a more virtuous Linda Martin played by Arline Judge, a newspaper reporter who has eyes for him.

 According to his son Aron, twenty years after his boxing career ended in 1970, Lasky's mental acuity and control of his personal finances began to unravel.
-He died in San Bernardino, California on April 2, 1980 in a nursing home.
+He died in San Bernardino, California, on April 2, 1980, in a nursing home.
 He was buried in Norwalk, California, fifty miles west of his home in San Bernardino.

+The movie "Cinderella Man" highlighted the pivotal fight with Jimmy Braddock that secured the title fight for Jimmy with Max Baer.
+Art was played by Mark Simmons in the movie.